Jacob Kuhrts: Vocation

 Kuhrts left home at the age of twelve and became a sailor, voyaging to England, South America, Australia and China.
 From the latter country he sailed to Monterey, California, in 1848 and debarked, going to San Francisco to work at the Mission Dolores.
 He was one of the first to experience the 1849 Gold Rush in Placer County, and remained there until 1857, when he traveled with John Searles from San Francisco with a mule team for the Slate Range near Death Valley.

 Kuhrts unloaded his teams at the mines, then made his way on an uncharted route to Los Angeles.
-He later wrote that he went through Red Rock Cañon, "a place I called El Paso, where I was fortunate enough to find water," thence to Cane Springs, Desert Springs, the "Sinks of Tehachapi," Oak Creek, Willow Springs, Elizabeth Lake, San Francisquito Canyon, over San Fernando Pass, "where it took four yoke of cattle and a windlass to bring my team over the pass into the San Fernando Valley."
+He later wrote that he went through Red Rock Cañon, "a place I called El Paso, where I was fortunate enough to find water," thence to Cane Springs, Desert Springs, the "Sinks of Tehachapi", Oak Creek, Willow Springs, Elizabeth Lake, San Francisquito Canyon, over San Fernando Pass, "where it took four yoke of cattle and a windlass to bring my team over the pass into the San Fernando Valley."

 From 1857 onward he engaged in a transportation business between Los Angeles and the Slate, where he continued mining until 1864.
-During that period he fought several skirmishes with Indians and oversaw the work of "Chinamen," who were hired to gather sage-brush and greasewood because "no white man could stand the heat in the summer to do that kind of work."
+During that period he fought several skirmishes with Indians and oversaw the work of Chinese laborers who were hired to gather sage-brush and greasewood.
 It was also written that he hauled freight as far as Salt Lake City and Butte, Montana.

 After settling in Los Angeles, he worked in a lumberyard until 1865, and in that year or in 1866 he opened a retail store at First and Spring Streets (later the site of the Schumacher Block), moving to First and Main in 1870.
+The homestead and retail store which he built at corner of First and Main was the first 2-story brick building in Los Angeles.
 He retired from business in 1878.

+The block where the original Kuhrts homestead was built was redeveloped by the city in the 1920s.
+The current Los Angeles City Hall was built at this location in 1928.